 Moreover, as I described above, in the wider, non-Jewish feminist context of the 1970s, her performance was remarkable.
 In the general feminist debate of the 1970s, Judaism was commonly regarded as a patriarchal religion, an anti-feminist sphere that oppressed women through, among other ways, the religious laws of nidda.
 Religious Jewish feminists rejected this approach.
 Describing the negative attitude of American feminists in the 1970s toward Judaism, feminist scholar Susan Gubar observed that at that time in American feminist discourse, to be Jewish and a feminist was perceived as an oxymoron.
 More generally, in the United States of the 1970s, Jews were still regarded as “others” in relation to the majority American society.
 Ellen M. Umansky notes that there were clear anti-Semitic undertones in the American feminist talk of the 1970s and argues that it was these anti-Semitic voices that led some Jewish feminist women to turn their focus directly to their Jewish world, and to reclaim it.
 In a parallel process, Jewish women working within the Jewish communities began to introduce feminism into their own community with the aim of importing the feminist achievements from the American majority culture into their particular Jewish world.
-According to art historian Edna Kantorovitz, who further refines the unique aspect of ’s “Mikva Dreams” performance in the 1970s, religious Jewish women were viewed at the time as out of touch with their bodies and sexually repressed by the laws of nidda.
-Kantorovitz argues that challenged these assumptions and aimed to reveal the unknown face of the Jewish world.
+According to art historian Edna Kantorovitz, who further refines the unique aspect of Laderman-Ukeles’s “Mikva Dreams” performance in the 1970s, religious Jewish women were viewed at the time as out of touch with their bodies and sexually repressed by the laws of nidda.
+Kantorovitz argues that Laderman-Ukeles challenged these assumptions and aimed to reveal the unknown face of the Jewish world.
 Thus, her positive approach to ritual immersion went against the grain of the predominant feminist discourse of the 1970s but shared the oppositional spirit of religious Jewish feminists of those years.
-Furthermore, unlike most 1970s feminist artists of Jewish origin, who were secular and did not directly address Jewish religious themes in their art, and like the religious Jewish feminist discourse, which sought to connect Judaism and feminism, dealt with her religious Judaism in public, while being conscious of the rift between her own work and the mainstream feminist debate.
+Furthermore, unlike most 1970s feminist artists of Jewish origin, who were secular and did not directly address Jewish religious themes in their art, and like the religious Jewish feminist discourse, which sought to connect Judaism and feminism, Laderman-Ukeles dealt with her religious Judaism in public, while being conscious of the rift between her own work and the mainstream feminist debate.
 She offered the art world a unique perspective that celebrated religion and specifically the mikva and its laws.

 “Mikva Dreams” and Jewish Feminist Art in the United States during the 1970s

-The nature of the connection that forges in her art between Judaism and feminism can be further drawn out through a comparison with the works of two other Jewish American artists whose art dealt with immersion: Ruth Weisberg (b.
+The nature of the connection that Laderman-Ukeles forges in her art between Judaism and feminism can be further drawn out through a comparison with the works of two other Jewish American artists whose art dealt with immersion: Ruth Weisberg (b.
 1942), who created art works on this theme between the 1970s and the 2000s, and Helène Aylon (b.
 1931), whose works on immersion date from the 2000s.
-Like , Weisberg dealt
+Like Laderman-Ukeles, Weisberg dealt